isovalent/ebpf-docs/docs/linux/concepts/resource-limit.md

 ---
 # Resource limits

-The Linux kernel has protection mechanisms that prevent processes from taking up to much memory.
+The Linux kernel has protection mechanisms that prevent processes from taking up too much memory.
 Since BPF maps can take up a lot of space, they are also limited via these mechanisms.

 ## Rlimit